TABLE OF CONTENTS:

 Commercial Property Owners Database

-A commercial property owners database, simply put, is a database that houses commercial property ownership information.
+A commercial property owners database, simply put, is a database that houses commercial property ownership details and contact information.

-For you, the best database is going to be one that has in-depth, up-to-date, accurate ownership information on all of your most desirable properties.
+For you, the best database is going to be one that has in-depth, up-to-date, accurate ownership information on all of your most desired properties.
+Given the amount of CRE professional types, however, that can mean many different things.

 With up-to-date, accurate ownership information, you can find the people attached to your target properties in real-time.
 With their contact information, you can easily reach out to them with a targeted message.
 This information in bulk saves you a great deal of time and effort and lets you pitch to prospects in ways that are more convenient and enjoyable for both parties.